Concluding my stay in Dundee, along with a new collection of unsorted pictures I took there last year.

 Dundee brands itself as "One City, Many Discoveries," and I took it as a challenge when I moved here.
 I spent every opportunity to explore the city.

-Everything was new, fresh, exciting, and I enjoyed making these small urban adventures.
+At first, everything was new and fresh, and I enjoyed making these small urban adventures.
 I started with easy targets, such as the city's museums, castles, and parks.
-In between, I browsed its random streets, looking for anything that would catch my eyes.
+In between, I browsed its random streets, looking for anything that would catch my eye.
 As I lugged my camera during these walks, I had loads of pictures of my discoveries.
 Back then, I published a photo collection from the city every month.

 While I never stopped going out for a walk, the frequency gradually declined.
 I found my way around, and I also started discovering the beautiful Scottish Highlands.
 No surprise, the motivation for city leisure dropped.